+The species identification of cells within the 3 selected groups was based on the following references: Trégouboff and Rose (1957a, b), Massuti and Margalef (1960), Dodge (1982), Sournia (1986), Ricard (1987), Balech (1988), Hasle and Syversten (1996), Steidinger and Tangen (1997) and Horner (2002).
+In net samples, Ceratium cells were identified at the infraspecific level, using the monograph and the parasystematic nomenclature published by Sournia (1967).
+Recent molecular and morphological analysis assigned all marine Ceratium species to Neoceratium gen. nov.
+(Gómez et al., 2010).
+This new genus name was not used in this work since this naming is still in discussion among specialists (Calado and Huisman, 2010).
+Moreover, it is rarely used by scientists working on ecology or diversity of microphytoplankton.
 Some limits with regard to identification constrained our results.
 Thus, for small-sized cells, resolution of light microscopy and fixation with acid lugol made some determinations difficult.
-For instance, in Coscinodiscus and Thalassiosira (diatoms) and some Gymnodiniales (dinoflagellates) determination was to genus level.
+For instance, some Gymnodiniales (dinoflagellates) determination was completed to the genus level.
 However, different species were distinguished via size, form and ornamentation.
 In the same way, species name were not ascribed to some Pseudo-Nitzschia, which were discriminated as several species belonging to Pseudo-nitzchia delicatissima complex or Pseudo-nitzchia seriata complex (Hasle and Syversten, 1996).

-2.3.2 Diversity indices
+4.1.2 Diversity indexes

 Biodiversity parameters were calculated for the main planktonic groups in bottle samples on one hand, and in net samples on the other hand.
 The taxonomic richness S corresponds to the number of taxa in each group.
-The diversity was calculated using Shannon's index $H' = -\sum p_i \log 2p_i$, where $p_i = n_i/N$, $n_i = \text{number of individuals of one}$ taxon and N = total number of individuals.
-Regularity was estimated as Pielou's index $J' = H'/\log_2 S$.
+The diversity was calculated using Shannon's index $H' = -\sum pi \log_2 pi$, where pi = ni/N, ni = number of individuals of one taxon and N = total number of individuals.
+Evenness was estimated as Pielou's index $J' = H'/\log_2 S$.
 The net samples were divided into three replicates before counting.
-This allowed application of the nonparametric jackknife 1 method (Manly, 1991), which gives estimations of the biodiversity parameters after correcting the bias induced by the sampling effort and the sampling size (Carpentier and Lepêtre, 1999).
-For richness, jackknife $1 = SO + (r_1(n-1)/n)$, where SO is the observed taxonomic richness, n the number of replicates and n the number of taxa occurring in one single replicate.
-For diversity and regularity, jackknife n replicates and n the estimation of the indicator for the n replicates and n the estimation of the indicator for the n replicates and n the estimation of the indicator for the n replicates and n the estimation of the indicator for the n replicates and n the estimation of a minimal basis of 100 counted cells per replicate, which represents a minimal total of 300 cells per sample.
-For diversity calculations, Magurran (2004) recommended use of abundances ranging from 200 to 500 cells per samples.
+This allowed to apply the nonparametric jackknife 1 method (Manly, 1991), which gives estimations of the biodiversity parameters after correcting the bias induced by the sampling effort and the sampling size (Carpentier and Lepêtre, 1999).
+For richness, jackknife 1 = SO+(r1(n-1)/n), where SO is the observed taxonomic richness, n the number of replicates and r1 the number of taxa occurring in one single replicate.
+For diversity and evenness, jackknife $1 = \Sigma \Phi i/n$, with $\Phi i = nSt-(n-1)Sti-1$, where St is the estimation of the indicator for the n replicates and Sti-1 the estimation of the indicator for the n-1 replicates.
+These estimations were calculated on a minimal basis of 100 counted cells per replicate, which represents a minimal total of 300 cells per sample.
+For diversity calculations, Magurran (2004) recommended to use abundances ranging from 200 to 500 cells per samples.
 The jackknife 1 method was not applied on bottle samples, for which no replicates were available.
-In order to identify the important genus or taxa within dinoflagellates and within genus Ceratium from net samples, a dominance index was also calculated as $\delta = 100(n_1 + n_2)/N$, where n_1 and n_2 are the abundances of the two most important taxa and N the total cell concentration (Hulburt, 1963).
+In order to identify the important genus or taxa within dinoflagellates and within genus Ceratium from net samples, a dominance index was also calculated as $\delta =$ 100(n1+n2)/N, where n1 and n2 are the abundances of the two most important taxa and N the total cell concentration (Hulburt, 1963).

-2.4 Data analysis
+4.2 Data analysis